 Plant in fall.
 Allium bulbs require a cold winter in order to flower properly.
 The bulbs can be grown reliably in USDA zones 3-8; these regions have enough cool weather to signal the bulbs to sprout in spring.
 Alliums are native to places with intense hot and cold weather, so they are quite resilient to temperature extremes.

-Keep Things Loose.
+Use Loose Soil.
 Because they will rot over winter in soggy soil, alliums need loose, well-drained soil.
 If you have clay-heavy or poorly draining soil, plant alliums in containers or raised beds and generously amend with well-rotted compost.
 It should include plenty of large-sized particles, such as sand or grit, to improve drainage.

-Do Some Math.
+Keep the bulb’s size in mind.
 Allium bulbs range in size depending on variety.
 A good rule of thumb is to plant the bulb 3 times deeper than its diameter; very large bulbs will be planted much deeper than drumstick types.
 Spacing will also vary depending on size; bulbs can generally be planted in clusters, spacing them no closer than 4 inches apart.

 Keep Things Sunny.
 Plant in full sun for optimal growing (though southern gardeners may want to provide a bit of afternoon or dappled shade).
 The bulbs have average water needs and can become quite drought tolerant once established.